George Ryerson

-George Sterling Ansel Ryerson (January 21, 1855 - May 20, 1925) was an Ontario physician, businessman, and political figure.
+George Ansel Sterling Ryerson (January 21, 1855 - May 20, 1925) was an Ontario physician, businessman, soldier, politician, and author.
 He represented Toronto in the Legislative Assembly of Ontario from 1893 to 1898 as a Conservative and then Conservative-Protestant Protective Association member.

-Background
+He founded the Association of Medical Officers of the Canadian Militia, the St. John Ambulance Association (in Ontario), and the United Empire Loyalist Association of Ontario.
+He was a founder of the Canadian Red Cross Society.

+Medical and military career

-He was born in Toronto on January 21, 1855, the son of George Ryerson and Isabella Dorcas Sterling, and studied in Galt and then at the Trinity Medical School in Toronto, receiving his MD in 1876.
+He was born in Toronto on January 21, 1855, the son of George Ryerson and Isabella Dorcas Sterling, and attended grammar school in Galt.
+He began his medical training by studying in Sag Harbor, Long Island with his cousin Dr. George Augustine Sterling, Jr. (the father of future poet George Sterling).
+Then Ryerson attended Trinity Medical School in Toronto, receiving his MD in 1876.
 He continued his studies in Europe.

 In 1880, he set up practice in Toronto and also lectured on eye, ear and throat diseases at Trinity Medical School.
 Ryerson was also surgeon at the Andrew Mercer Eye and Ear Infirmary.
 He was surgeon with the Royal Grenadiers (10th battalion), serving during the North-West Rebellion.
-Ryerson helped found the Association of Medical Officers of the Canadian Militia and served as president from 1908 to 1909.
-He was later named honorary colonel for the Canadian Army Medical Corps.
-Ryerson helped establish the St John Ambulance Association in Ontario and the Canadian Red Cross Society.
+The University of Toronto Monthly summed up his accomplishments: